Bayesian Inference for Stationary Points in Gaussian Process Regression Models for Event-Related Potentials Analysis: Supporting Information

 \section{Supporting Information}

-Supplementary material is at the Biometrics website on Wiley Online Library.
-Behavioral and ERP data published on PsyArxiv (DOI: 10.17605/OSF.IO/C7K4S) at https://osf.io/c7k4s/.
-R code to recreate results in the paper is at https://github.com/chenghanyustats/DGP-MCEM.
+MCEM Algorithm, Tables, and Figures referenced in Sections 3,4 and 5 are available with this paper at the Biometrics website on Wiley Online Library.
+Behavioral and ERP data are published on PsyArxiv (DOI: 10.17605/OSF.IO/C7K4S) at https://osf.io/c7k4s/.
+R code to recreate results is at https://github.com/chenghanyustats/DGP-MCEM.